Uptime-Formation/supports-docusaurus/docs/1_Docker/203_Dockerfile-build-multistage.md

 RUN npm install --omit=dev

 # Stage 2
-# Even lighter and more secure than node-alpine
+# Even simpler and more secure than node-alpine but not lighter because based on debian
 FROM gcr.io/distroless/nodejs20-debian12

 # use the unpriviledge user from distroless images